Skip Navigation

 • Plasma Cell Disorders

-Carolinas Medical Center, an 874-bed academic teaching hospital, level 1 Trauma center, and the flagship hospital for Atrium Health is directly connected to the Levine Cancer Institute – Morehead location.
-There are over 130 inpatient beds dedicated to oncology services, including 32 BMT beds.
-The Morehead building is a six-story dedicated cancer care center with 85 infusion chairs and numerous site-specific clinics.
-Many world-renowned specialists in their field have been recruited to practice at LCI and most all cancer types and blood disorders are located within this main building.
-In addition, a Phase 1 Clinical trials unit within the building provides patients access to the newest and most innovative treatment options.
+Atrium Health’s Carolinas Medical Center (CMC), an 874-bed academic teaching hospital, level 1 Trauma center, and the flagship hospital for Atrium Health is directly connected to Levine Cancer Morehead location.
+At CMC there are over 130 inpatient beds dedicated to oncology services, including 32 BMT beds.
+The main campus consists of two six-story connected buildings providing dedicated cancer care with 145 infusion chairs and numerous site-specific clinics.
+Over 200 leading cancer doctors practice at Levine Cancer, including numerous specialists in very rare cancer types and blood disorders, nursing navigation, supportive care services, and survivorship programs.
+In addition, an on-site Phase 1 clinical trials unit provides patients access to over 50 of the newest and most innovative treatment options.

 Program Structure

-The Carolinas Medical Center PGY2 Pharmacy Residency in Oncology is a 12-month intensive learning program.
+The Carolinas Medical Center PGY2 Oncology Residency program is a 52-week intensive learning program.
 Residents will spend the majority of the year in one-month rotations focused on both inpatient and outpatient oncology and hematology.
-Rotations are primarily located within the Carolinas Medical Center and Levine Cancer Institute – Morehead buildings but specific experiences may also involve traveling to other Levine Cancer Institute locations.
+Rotations are primarily located within the Carolinas Medical Center and Levine Cancer – Morehead buildings but specific experiences may also involve traveling to other Levine Cancer locations.
 Elective opportunities exist to customize to a resident’s individual interests and adjustments can be made to allow more time for experiences in preferred areas.

 Additional experiences will include the formation and completion of a residency research project and a medication use evaluation.
 The resident will also complete a drug monograph or formulary review, drug information questions, in-services to other healthcare practitioners, and have the opportunity to co-precept pharmacy students and residents.